cgroening/py-pdfc/README.md

 # `pdfc` – PDF Compressor for the Command Line

-A command-line tool for compressing and optimising PDF files using configurable rasterisation, colour mode, sharpening, and contrast settings.
+A command-line tool for compressing and optimising PDF files using configurable rasterization, colour mode, sharpening and contrast settings.

 ## Requirements